Search

 Calling and the Dance of Strategy

-The art of calling is one of the most debated and refined skills in turkey hunting.
+The art of calling is one of the most debated and refined skills within Primos’s crew.
 When do you call?
 How often?
 How aggressively?
 The answer depends on the bird’s temperament, what hunters refer to as “taking his temperature.”

 If you call and he gobbles back but doesn’t move, he’s waiting for you to come to him.
 If you call, go silent for a while, and he gobbles on his own, he’s looking for you.
 That’s when you’ve got him hooked, and it’s time to play the game carefully.
 Too much calling can make a bird wary, while just enough can pull him in.
 A good hunter knows when to shut up and let the bird’s curiosity do the work.